 Educate yourself by watching the documentary Blood Lions, which joins other films like Gorillas in the Mist, Echo of the Elephants, The Cove and Blackfish in changing our views about how we behave with wild animals.

 Don’t buy superfluous or cheap made-in-China souvenirs.
 Opt for the real thing.
 After all, if it’s locally made, it might just be accompanied by a priceless story.

 Tip properly.
 Just because you’re on holiday doesn’t mean you should take a break from simple human decency.

 Be mindful of what you post on social media.
 Selfies with caged animals are never going to be cool.

 Walk the streets and use public transportation.
 You’d be amazed by how much more you see and delighted by the people you meet.
-Incidentally, asking directions is a legitimate conversation starter.
+Incidentally, asking for directions is a legitimate conversation starter.
 FYI: The conversation starts with ‘Excuse me?’ not ‘Hey, you!’.

 Despite what your Mother told you, always talk to strangers.

 Avoid cultural arrogance.
 Notice how your big city impatience flares up when you touch down in small, slower towns?
 Going with the local flow may be precisely what you need.